neverinfamous/sqlite-mcp-server/README.md

 ## Advanced Text Processing

 The SQLite MCP Server v2.2.0 introduces a comprehensive text processing toolkit with 8 specialized functions for advanced text analysis, pattern matching, and data cleaning.
+This brings the total server capabilities to **67 tools** for complete database and text processing operations.

 ### Available Text Processing Functions